jdereg/json-io/user-guide.md

     Map root = JsonIo.toObjects(json, readOptions);

 See the `ReadOptions` below for the feature control options.
-In the example #4 above, rather than return the objects converted into Java classes, the raw JSON values being parsed is returned as `Maps`.
+In the example #4 above, rather than return the objects converted into Java classes, the raw JSON values being parsed are returned as `Maps`.
 It is a graph that consists of all `Map` instances, arrays, and primitive types.

 When `Map` is returned, your root value will represent one of: